metio/terraform-provider-k8s/docs/data-sources/kyverno_io_policy_v2beta1_manifest.md

 Optional:

-- `cel_preconditions` (Attributes List) CELPreconditions are used to determine if a policy rule should be applied by evaluating a set of CEL conditions.
+- `cel_preconditions` (Attributes List) CELPreconditions are used to determine if a policy rule should be applied by evaluating aset of CEL conditions.
 It can only be used with the validate.cel subrule (see [below for nested schema](#nestedatt--spec--rules--cel_preconditions))
 - `context` (Attributes List) Context defines variables and data sources that can be used during rule execution. (see [below for nested schema](#nestedatt--spec--rules--context))
 - `exclude` (Attributes) ExcludeResources defines when this policy rule should not be applied.
-The exclude criteria can include resource information (e.g. kind, name, namespace, labels) and admission review request information like the name or role. (see [below for nested schema](#nestedatt--spec--rules--exclude))
+The excludecriteria can include resource information (e.g. kind, name, namespace, labels)and admission review request information like the name or role. (see [below for nested schema](#nestedatt--spec--rules--exclude))
 - `generate` (Attributes) Generation is used to create new resources. (see [below for nested schema](#nestedatt--spec--rules--generate))
-- `image_extractors` (Map of String) ImageExtractors defines a mapping from kinds to ImageExtractorConfigs.
-This config is only valid for verifyImages rules.
+- `image_extractors` (Map of String) ImageExtractors defines a mapping from kinds to ImageExtractorConfigs.This config is only valid for verifyImages rules.
 - `match` (Attributes) MatchResources defines when this policy rule should be applied.
-The match criteria can include resource information (e.g. kind, name, namespace, labels) and admission review request information like the user name or role.
-At least one kind is required. (see [below for nested schema](#nestedatt--spec--rules--match))
+The matchcriteria can include resource information (e.g. kind, name, namespace, labels)and admission review request information like the user name or role.At least one kind is required. (see [below for nested schema](#nestedatt--spec--rules--match))
 - `mutate` (Attributes) Mutation is used to modify matching resources. (see [below for nested schema](#nestedatt--spec--rules--mutate))
-- `preconditions` (Attributes) Preconditions are used to determine if a policy rule should be applied by evaluating a set of conditions.
-The declaration can contain nested 'any' or 'all' statements.
-See: https://kyverno.io/docs/writing-policies/preconditions/ (see [below for nested schema](#nestedatt--spec--rules--preconditions))
+- `preconditions` (Attributes) Preconditions are used to determine if a policy rule should be applied by evaluating aset of conditions.
+The declaration can contain nested 'any' or 'all' statements.See: https://kyverno.io/docs/writing-policies/preconditions/ (see [below for nested schema](#nestedatt--spec--rules--preconditions))
-- `skip_background_requests` (Boolean) SkipBackgroundRequests bypasses admission requests that are sent by the background controller.
-The default value is set to 'true', it must be set to 'false' to apply generate and mutateExisting rules to those requests.
+- `skip_background_requests` (Boolean) SkipBackgroundRequests bypasses admission requests that are sent by the background controller.The default value is set to 'true', it must be set to 'false' to applygenerate and mutateExisting rules to those requests.
 - `validate` (Attributes) Validation is used to validate matching resources. (see [below for nested schema](#nestedatt--spec--rules--validate))
 - `verify_images` (Attributes List) VerifyImages is used to verify image signatures and mutate them to add a digest (see [below for nested schema](#nestedatt--spec--rules--verify_images))